GauravW/EMGW-TF-2020/README.md

 # EMGW-TF-2020
-Repo for EMGW workshop for Techfest - Krittika 2020
+Repo for EMGW workshop for Techfest - Krittika astrophysics series Dec 2020 Store all data, notebooks and reference material.